Walgreens The Thread

 Fasting plasma glucose test

-This test measures your fasting blood glucose levels after you haven't had anything to eat or drink for at least eight hours.
+This test measures your fasting blood glucose levels after you haven't had anything to eat or drink, except water, for at least eight hours.

 Fasting plasma glucose reading Result